How to Close the Office for the Holidays

 Notify your answering service of the dates that the office will be closed, and update your contact list with the phone numbers of employees who will be on call.
 Make sure they know who to contact in specific situations; you don't want top-level managers alerted in the event of a delivery issue, for instance.

 Change Voicemail Greetings

 If your phone system allows employees to receive external calls at their desks, instruct them to record a "closed for the holidays" message or "out of office" voicemail greeting that gives callers essential details about the closing.
 Employees should let callers know when they will return to the office and what to do if they need immediate assistance while the office is closed.
 In most cases, you don't want employees giving out personal contact information.

 Save energy and money by setting or reprogramming your office thermostats during the shutdown.
 You'll be surprised at the cost savings you can accrue, and it may be a good PR opportunity; show that your company is committed to preserving resources.

 You can also save energy and money by turning off all nonessential office equipment, including desk lights, copiers, printers, and computers.

-If you have computers and servers, make sure the backup cycle runs properly before and after the shutdown.
-Reduce your exposure to a disaster by scheduling your offsite backup for an early pickup, rather than waiting for the business to reopen.
-This is an area where you want to have clear instructions for whom to contact in the event of a problem, so be sure your answering service is correctly informed.
+If you have computers and servers, make sure the backup cycle runs appropriately before and after the shutdown.
+Reduce your exposure to a disaster by scheduling your offsite backup for an early pickup.
+IT is an area where you want to have clear instructions for whom to contact in the event of a problem, so be sure your answering service is correctly informed.